 Structure: Any object constructed, installed, or placed on land to facilitate land use and development or subdivision of land, such as buildings, sheds, signs, satellite dishes, tanks, and any fixtures, additions, and alterations thereto.
-The word fences shall not be included in the definition of structure.
+The term fence shall not be included in the definition of structure.

-Tavern, Bar, Nightclub: An establishment used primarily for the serving of liquor by the drink to the general public and where food or packaged liquors may be served or sold only as accessory to the primary use.
+Tavern, Bar, Nightclub: An establishment used primarily for the serving of liquor by the drink to the general public and where food or packaged liquors may be served or sold only as an accessory to the primary use.

-Tent: A collapsible shelter of canvas or other material stretched and sustained by poles and or ropes, and used for camping outdoors or as a temporary building.
+Tent: A collapsible shelter of canvas or other material stretched and sustained by poles and/or ropes, used for camping outdoors or as a temporary structure.

-Temporary Storage: Temporary storages shall include trailers, PODS, tents, temporary shelters.
+Temporary Storage: Non-permanent storage shelters that include but are not limited to covered trailers, pods, tents, temporary shelters or any similar structure.

 Temporary Use: An activity conducted for a specified limited period of time.
-Examples of such uses are buildings incidental to new construction, which are removed after the completion of the construction work, and seasonal produce stands.
+Examples of such uses are buildings incidental to new construction, which are removed within 30 days after the completion of the construction work, and seasonal produce stands.